-- Be sure to cook it slow and low and give the milk time to combine with the starch from the rice to naturally thicken up.
+- Be sure to cook it slow and low and give the milk time to combine with the starch from the rice to thicken up naturally.

 - Once it is finished and cooled, serve it with a scoop of whipped cream.

 There are quite a few things you can put into rice pudding or even on top.
 Here are some of my favorites: